gbv/qa-catalogue-kxp/README.md

 chmod +x run-analysis
 `./run-analysis`
 ~~~
-PICA data must be stored in Input in a separate folder.
+PICA data must be stored in ./qa-catlogue/input in a separate folder.
 They must be in .dat.gz format.

 Start frontend (only required once)